 - Depending on the type of property you own and its location, you may want to hire temporary security guards to monitor the premises since alarm or security systems may not be working for a while.

 - If you do hire temporary security, provide them with a detailed list of individuals, such as employees or contractors, who have permission to be on the site.

-We really hope you never experience a flood at your business, but there’s no guarantee.
+We hope you never experience a flood at your business, but there’s no guarantee.
 It’s best to prepare for the worst and hope for the best when it comes to flood damage.
-If you’re a TruShield customer with more questions on how to properly protect yourself from this risk, try our Risk Management Assist program.
-You have unlimited access to our team of Risk Services Specialists who can help guide you in areas such as flood prevention.
+Visit our commercial property insurance page to learn more about how the appropriate coverage can help you recover after a loss.

 This blog is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.